photoprism/photoprism-docs/docs/developer-guide/index.md

 testing, writing documentation, tutorials and blog posts.
 If you help with development, you have the opportunity to learn Docker, Go, TensorFlow and much more.

+!!! quote "Niklaus Wirth, Feb 1985"
+    Simple, elegant solutions are more effective, but they are harder to find than complex ones, and they require more time, which we too often believe to be unaffordable.

 ## Questions?

 Follow us on [Twitter](https://twitter.com/browseyourlife) to receive regular project updates,